rrwick/Circular-Contig-Extractor/README.md

 ## Important note

 When using `circular_contig_extractor.py` to look for chromosomes or plasmids, false-negative results are common!
 Sometimes replicons do not cleanly assemble into separate circular contigs, and this script will ignore anything that is not separate and circular.
 For example, if you are using it to extract small plasmids and get no result, this does not mean that the input genome definitely has no small plasmids.
-There may be a small plasmid that shares sequence with another replicon, causing it to tangle up in the assembly graph.